-FunctionDescriptionINPUT VARIABLES: hhninNumber of individuals in household drv Tax/transfer calculator sequence of calls is critical to the simulation due to the informational requirements of the tax/transfer functions.
+INPUT VARIABLES: hhnin Number of individuals in household OUTPUT VARIABLES: imiotg Other taxable demogrants tax/transfer functions.
 For example net income must be known before gis can be calculated.
-The following list gives the functions called by drive in the order in which they are called.
+The following list gives the functions called by drv in the order in which they are called.